-The allegedly Satanic P&G logo 24.
-Id.
+The allegedly Satanic P&G logo

-whom they purchase goods.
+values they promote.
+In that regard, the subject message itself implies that recipients should question the values promoted by the businesses from whom they purchase goods.
 In light of the foregoing reality of the marketplace, corporations cultivate their images and values through a wide array of activities, including celebrity endorsements, sponsorships, and charitable giving.
-Allegations that P&G tithes the church of Satan concern just such commercial activities.
+Allegations that P&G tithes the church of Satan concern just such commercial activities.25